Probiotics Market

 Supply Side of the Market

-A significant number of vendors are active in the probiotics market, which is very competitive.
+A significant number of vendors are active in the market for probiotics, which is very competitive.
 To create novel probiotic products, the leading providers are significantly funding research and development.
 To satisfy the rising demand for probiotics, the suppliers are also increasing their production capacity.

 The largest market in North America is in the United States, followed by Canada.
 In North America, 30 billion CFUs of probiotics are consumed on average per day.
 With more than 25% of the global market share, the